openjfx/javafx-gradle-plugin/README.md

 If your **modular** project stops working after updating to `0.1.0` or above it is likely that you need to explicitly add the [org.javamodularity.moduleplugin](https://plugins.gradle.org/plugin/org.javamodularity.moduleplugin) back to your build and set `java.modularity.inferModulePath.set(false)` to keep things working as they were.
+This plugin helped with transitive dependencies on legacy jars that haven't been modularized yet, but now you have to option choose which approach to take.
 This change should not be required for non-modular projects.

 **Before**